 How to Best Store Cookie Dough?

 The best way to store cookie dough is by freezing it.
-It’s best to roll out your dough balls or scoop them out on a flat tray before freezing the dough because the dough will become rock hard and you will have to let it thaw, mix again before being able to shape the cookies again.
+It’s best to roll out your dough balls or scoop them out on a flat tray before freezing the dough because the dough will become rock hard and you will have to let it thaw, and mix again before being able to shape the cookies again.

 You can freeze your cookie dough for up to three months.